Slipknot (band): Background (1991–1995)

 In the years before Slipknot formed, a state of shifting band membership existed throughout the heavy metal scene in Des Moines, Iowa.
 In 1991, the biggest heavy metal band in Des Moines was Atomic Opera, with Jim Root on guitar.
 Drummer Joey Jordison founded a thrash metal band called Modifidious, playing at a club called Runway.
 Modifidious opened for Atomic Opera on December 1, 1991, at the Runway, after which their guitarist left for the more successful Atomic Opera.
 Jordison replaced him with local guitarist Craig Jones.
 Drummer Shawn Crahan formed another Des Moines band called Heads on the Wall, playing funk metal cover songs at clubs and releasing a demo tape in July 1992.
 A fourth Des Moines band called Vexx played death metal with Anders Colsefni on drums, Paul Gray on bass, and Josh Brainard on guitar and vocals.
 Colsefni later took over vocal duties, but Vexx never recorded.
 During this time, Crahan often went to the Runway on Sundays when the club opened to all ages, where he met other young musicians with whom he could jam.
-By March 1993, Crahan was jamming with vocalist Colsefni, bassist Gray and guitarist Patrick Neuwirth, writing and playing songs in Gray's basement, discussing possible band names such as Pull My Finger, but never making a final decision.
+By March 1993, Crahan was jamming with vocalist Colsefni, bassist Gray and guitarist Patrick Neuwirth, writing and playing songs in Gray's basement, discussing possible band names, but never making a final decision.
 One of the songs they recorded was titled "Slipknot".
-The word on the second recording’s spine was "Painface", which Colsefni later used to name his band Painface.
+The word on the second recording's spine was "Painface", which Colsefni later used to name his band Painface.

 In 1993, a new band called Inveigh Catharsis formed in Des Moines, with Gray on bass, Brainard on guitar and Colsefni on drums.
 Jordison jammed occasionally with this group.
 Brainard eventually left to join Jordison and Jones in Modifidious, participating in demo recordings at the end of '93 and early in '94.
 During 1994, Modifidious sometimes played the same shows as Crahan's Heads on the Wall band.
 Gray formed a death metal band called Body Pit, soon becoming popular in the local scene.
 Modifidious stopped playing in the wake of death metal's increasing pull.
 Gray failed to get Jordison to join Body Pit, but soon after he recruited local guitar teacher Mick Thomson, the band broke up.

-In September 1995, Crahan and Gray started a band named the Pale Ones.
-The lineup was made up of friends who met through the local music scene, including vocalist Colsefni and guitarist Donnie Steele.
+In September 1995, Colsefni, Crahan and Gray started a band named the Pale Ones.
+As guitarists, the band decided to invite local musician Donnie Steele.
 Not long after their inception, Gray invited Jordison to a rehearsal because the band was interested in experimenting with additional drum elements.
-Jordison subsequently joined the band as their drummer, moving Crahan to percussion.
+Jordison subsequently joined the band as their drummer with Crahan moving to percussion.
 Furthermore, Colsefni also took up percussion while remaining the band's vocalist.
-The band then decided to invite Brainard as their second guitarist, bringing their lineup to six members.
-After playing a private Halloween show on October 31, the band made their public debut on November 5 at a benefit show, using the name Meld.
+Soon after Jordison joined, he invited Brainard to join the band, bringing their lineup to six members.
+The band made their public debut on November 5 at a benefit show in Des Moines, using the name Meld.